marinamata/Object-Oriented-Programming/README.md

-# ECS-36B---Object-Oriented
-This containt coursework for Object Oriented Programming Course
+This contains coursework for Object Oriented Programming Course